3 Reasons You Shouldn’t Smoke Before Surgery

-In our Plantation office, Dr. Tran and our team spend time understanding our patients.
+In our Aventura office, Dr. Tran and our team spend time understanding our patients.
 We believe open, honest communication is the best way to prepare patients for surgery.
 One crucial conversation is about smoking — and why quitting before surgery is so important.
 Here are three of the main reasons Dr. Tran recommends you quit.

 Smoking Causes Poor Healing